 Many Atlantic hawksbill turtles were martyred to create tortoiseshell picks and pickguards.
 There came a point when they were on the brink of extinction.
 Luckily (for the turtles), an American inventor named Tony D’Andrea figured out a way to use celluloid to make guitar picks that were superior, cheaper, and didn’t involve chasing turtles.

 Since then, manufacturers have come up with all kinds of polymers – good and great – to create patented materials and designs.
-Today, you can choose from ultex, tortex, nylon, celluloid, pearl celluloid, metal alloys, exotic wood, and many more.
-A long way from bird feather, indeed.
+Today, you can choose from ultex, tortex, nylon, celluloid, pearl celluloid, metal alloys, exotic wood, etc. A long way from bird feathers, indeed.
 Let us look at the important design aspects that matter when selecting a guitar pick –

-Size directly impacts the gripping surface and the distance between the guitar string and your hand when you play the guitar.
-Smaller picks make it easy to execute certain techniques like right-hand (fretting-hand) palm muting, chicken picking and pinch harmonics.
+The size directly impacts the gripping surface and the distance between the guitar string and your hand when you play the guitar.
+Smaller picks make it easy to execute certain techniques like right-hand (fretting-hand) palm muting, chicken picking, and pinch harmonics.

 However, a smaller pick means a smaller gripping space, which can be an uncomfortable situation for beginners.
 This isn’t the only pick you’d want to have at a campfire unless you can lighten your touch to use it effectively for strumming Wonderwall.

 Believe it or not, flying picks have plagued musicians since antiquity.
-This issues prompted 19th century musicians to dabble in all sorts of DIY fixes to stop picks from slipping during a performance.
-These hacks include using cork or rubber disks, drilling a hole in the pick or corrugating the surface to improve grip.
+This issue prompted 19th-century musicians to dabble in all sorts of DIY fixes to stop picks from slipping during a performance.
+These hacks include using cork or rubber disks, drilling a hole in the pick, or corrugating the surface to improve grip.